Break the Cycle

 How to overcome fog and storm eating

 Have you ever opened a box of chocolates and sat down to watch a film, just to realise you’ve finished the whole box without even blinking?
 Or maybe you’ve come home after a long day’s work and just raided the fridge in about 2 min?
-In my nutritional therapy clinic, my clients often report being puzzled and horrified how they managed to eat a block of cheese, half a loaf of bread and a pack of crisps in just under 30min.
+In my UK nutritional therapy clinic, my clients often report being puzzled and horrified how they managed to eat a block of cheese, half a loaf of bread and a pack of crisps in just under 30min.
 If you can relate, you might be experiencing fog or storm eating.

 On the other hand, Storm Eating is eating excessively or/ and really quickly.
 Also, without paying attention to what and how is actually eaten.